EnthusiastNT/haydee2/README.md

 - for Game Name enter 'Haydee 2' (exactly like that for LiveSplit to find it)
 - click Activate

+## Set-up Splits and Icons

+All splits that are enabled by default in Settings, with subsplits and icons from the game:
+[All Splits with Icons](Haydee_2_Splits_Icons.lss) (click Raw > right-click > Save File...)
+In LiveSplit right-click > Open Layout > From File...

+## Manual Set-up

+- right-click > Edit Splits...
+- Settings
+- select items to split on
+- enable Start/Split feature at the top

 ## Manual Installation (skip if you used the 'Activate' Button)

 You may want to change default settings and/or enhance the auto-splitter: